ClementNerma/Rave/docs/master.md

 The `%compare` overload returns one of the `Comparison` enumeration's values: either `GREATER` to indicate the current instance is greater than the one it compares too, either `SMALLER` to indicate its smaller, or finally `EQUAL` to indicate they are both equal.

 Implementing `%compare` automatically implements `%equal`.
 To avoid duplicate and useless code, they cannot be put together in the same class.
-Also, all classes implementing this overload implement the `ComparableTo<T>` overload, where `T` is the type of the argument specified in the overload.
+Also, all classes implementing this overload implement are `ComparableTo<T>` types, where `T` is the type of the argument specified in the overload.
 A type comparable to itself will be `Comparable`.

 ### Friends